joamag/boytacean/README.md

 ## Web front-end

+The Web front-end makes use of [EmuKit](https://github.com/joamag/emukit) which is a library tht provides the required infrastructure for the creation of interfaces for emulation in a Web context.

+### Configuration

 You can use some GET parameters to control the initial behavior of the emulator.

 | Parameter    | Type    | Description                                                                                    |